MeghanaK11/Word-Wizard/README.md

 3. **Guess before your attempts run out**
 4. Celebrate with a happy emoji… or learn from the sad one 😄

----

-## 📌 Future Improvements
-- 🆕 Add more categories (Countries, Sports, Movies)
-- 🎵 Add background music & sound effects
-- 📱 Mobile-friendly version with **Kivy**

----

-## 📜 License
-This project is licensed under the MIT License – feel free to use and modify.

----

 💡 *Have fun becoming the ultimate Word Wizard!* 🪄